Southwest SectionPublished on June 20th, 2018 | By: Belinda Raines

 Meetings and Events

-2018 marks the second time that the ACerS Southwest Section, the ACerS Structural Clay Products Division, and the National Brick Research Center will join forces to combine annual meetings to better meet the needs of the structural clay industry.
-The meeting will take place June 5-8, 2018, in Columbia, SC, and will include a full-day of technical presentations, plant tours, a companions’ program, a suppliers mixer, a Thursday evening banquet, hospitality suite, and more.
+2018 marks the second time that the ACerS Southwest Section, the ACerS Structural Clay Products Division, and Clemson University’s National Brick Research Center joined forces to combine annual meetings to better meet the needs of the structural clay industry.
+More than 90 attendees converged in Columbia, S.C., June 5–8, to take part in the combined meeting, and a record number of 18 companies sponsored this year’s meeting.